fabio-teichmann/cep_7_e-commerce/README.md

 ## Data Ingestion (Kinesis)
 Data ingestion will happen over a Kineses Streaming job, over to Kinesis Firehose and into an S3 bucket (Datalake and landing zone).
 This means that the application needs to register order events on Kinesis.
+Kinesis **will not write directly to Iceberg tables**.
+Instead, a SparkJob will periodically fetch raw data and ingest it into Iceberg.

 > [!NOTE]
 > Kinesis will likely produce duplicate records which needs to be taken care of properly to ensure orders don't get processed or counted multiple times.

+The SparkJob will take care of deduplication.

 ## Data Layer